1. What is a heat pump and how does it work?

 7. What should I take into account during installation?

-When installing a heat pump, there are several considerations:
+When installing a heat pump there are several considerations:

-• Existing heating systems: For seamless integration, you may need to modify existing radiators or pipework to work with a heat pump that operates at a lower water temperature.
+- Existing heating systems: For seamless integration, you may need to modify existing radiators or pipework to work with a heat pump that operates at a lower water temperature.

-• Electricity supply: Check whether your electrical installation is suitable to support a heat pump of sufficient capacity.
+- Electricity supply: Check whether your electrical installation is suitable to support a heat pump of sufficient capacity.

 8. What are the different types of heat pumps?

-• Ground-water heat pumps : These extract heat from the ground through a system of pipes placed in the ground.
+- Ground-source heat pumps : These extract heat from the ground through a system of pipes placed in the ground.
 They are more efficient than air-to-water heat pumps, especially in cold climates, but require a larger initial investment and space for installation.

 9. How much energy do you save with a heat pump?

-The savings you can achieve with a heat pump depend on its efficiency (COP, or Coefficient of Performance) and the type of system you have.
-The COP indicates how many units of energy a heat pump can move for every unit of electrical energy consumed.
-For example, a COP of 4 means that you get 4 units of heat for every 1 unit of electricity you use.
-This can result in a saving of 30-50% on your energy costs, especially if you are replacing an older boiler
+For example, a COP of 4 means you get 4 units of heat for every 1 unit of electricity you use.
+This can lead to a 30-50% savings on your energy costs, especially if you're replacing an older boiler.

 .